 Factors that affect earnings per share

-- Share buybacks and dividends: Earnings per Share, by definition, represents the profitability of a company which explains why share buybacks and dividend distribution affect the value of EPS.
+- Share buybacks and dividends: Earnings per Share, by definition, represents the profitability of a company which explains why share buybacks and dividend distribution may affect the value of EPS.

-- Macroeconomic factors: GDP growth, interest rate movements and inflation affect corporate earnings, further affecting the EPS of companies.
+- Macroeconomic factors: GDP growth, interest rate movements, and inflation affect corporate earnings, further affecting the EPS of companies.

 Importance of earnings per share